Homosexuality: Behavior and desire

 The American Psychological Association, the American Psychiatric Association, and the National Association of Social Workers identify sexual orientation as "not merely a personal characteristic that can be defined in isolation.
 Rather, one's sexual orientation defines the universe of persons with whom one is likely to find the satisfying and fulfilling relationships":

 Sexual orientation is commonly discussed as a characteristic of the individual, like biological sex, gender identity, or age.
 This perspective is incomplete because sexual orientation is always defined in relational terms and necessarily involves relationships with other individuals.
 Sexual acts and romantic attractions are categorized as homosexual or heterosexual according to the biological sex of the individuals involved in them, relative to each other.
 Indeed, it is by acting—or desiring to act—with another person that individuals express their heterosexuality, homosexuality, or bisexuality.
 This includes actions as simple as holding hands with or kissing another person.
 Thus, sexual orientation is integrally linked to the intimate personal relationships that human beings form with others to meet their deeply felt needs for love, attachment, and intimacy.
 In addition to sexual behavior, these bonds encompass nonsexual physical affection between partners, shared goals and values, mutual support, and ongoing commitment.

-The Kinsey scale, also called the Heterosexual-Homosexual Rating Scale, attempts to describe a person's sexual history or episodes of his or her sexual activity at a given time.
+The Kinsey scale, also called the Heterosexual-Homosexual Rating Scale, attempts to describe a person's sexual history or episodes of their sexual activity at a given time.
 It uses a scale from 0, meaning exclusively heterosexual, to 6, meaning exclusively homosexual.
 In both the Male and Female volumes of the Kinsey Reports, an additional grade, listed as "X", has been interpreted by scholars to indicate asexuality.

 Sexual identity

 Often, sexual orientation and sexual identity are not distinguished, which can impact accurately assessing sexual orientation.
-According to Bailey et al. "sexual identity, is one’s self-conception (sometimes disclosed to others and sometimes not) as a homosexual, bisexual, or heterosexual person".
+According to Bailey et al. "sexual identity, is one's self-conception (sometimes disclosed to others and sometimes not) as a homosexual, bisexual, or heterosexual person".
 One's sexual identity label may not align with one's sexual behavior or sexual orientation (e.g. in the case of homosexual persons who may present themselves as heterosexual).